Evaluation is one critical element of Opportunity Culture implementation, used primarily to guide development and career opportunities.

 - supports on-the-job and long-term development for great teaching

 - helps identify teachers for advanced roles in which they are likely to succeed

 - prepares teachers for advanced roles that help their peers and more students succeed; and

 - matches teachers to long-term paths in which they can best succeed.

 All of this changes both the content and process of teacher evaluation—for the better.
-But districts and states must deliberately change evaluation to match the team, team leader, and extended-reach roles that are common in schools using Opportunity Culture models.
+But Opportunity Culture sites and states must deliberately change evaluation to match the team, team leader, and extended-reach roles that are common in schools using Opportunity Culture models.

-This guide will help education leaders align evaluation and its uses with an Opportunity Culture and similar school models and career paths—successfully and at a low cost.
+This guide will help education leaders align evaluation and its uses with Opportunity Culture implementation and similar school models and career paths—successfully and at a low cost.

-Begin by reading the Step 1, an overview that further explains the vision and models of an Opportunity Culture, and explains how to use the guide as a toolkit to walk school, district, and state leaders through the design and implementation steps of teacher evaluation.
+Begin by reading Step 1, an overview that further explains the Opportunity Culture vision and models, and explains how to use the guide as a toolkit to walk school, district/CMO, and state leaders through the design and implementation steps of teacher evaluation.

 That is followed by:

 Step 3—Evaluation Content for New Roles